lishenglilab/DRIVE/DRIVE_toy_example.md

 Rows should represent samples or cell lines, and columns should represent pathways, gene sets, or curated signatures.
 The pathway-scoring method should be kept consistent within a single run.

-### Other model-specific feature files
+### Other optional or model-specific feature files

+Some component models may support additional feature representations.
+These files should not be required for the minimal toy run unless the corresponding model configuration explicitly depends on them.

-Some component models may require additional or model-specific feature representations.
-When custom feature files are used, they should follow the same general convention:
+When optional or custom feature files are used, they should follow the same general convention:

 - rows represent samples, cell lines, drugs, or drug-sample pairs depending on the model requirement;
 - columns represent features;